Verizon pUDP Guide

 How is Prepaid Different than Postpaid?

 So just what does prepaid mean, and what compromises does this plan have as compared to a postpaid plan?
 From lower priority, different coverage maps, how you make payments, how to save up to 40% each month and how you setup the account.

-Getting a Device (including the brand new 8800L) & Activation
+Getting a Device (including the 8800L) & Activation

 The latest Verizon hotspots are generally not available directly for prepaid plans, but you can utilize them.
 This section goes over how to get the latest flagship hotspot with your prepaid plan and using the plan with non-Verizon branded devices like cellular embedded routers (Cradlepoint, MoFi, Pepwave, etc.)

 Confirming You Got the Right Plan